ScottLogic/blog/_posts/2024-03-23-message_types.md

 Resilience and some of the other points are really a form of coupling.
 If a service must call another service's API to get data it is more closely coupled to that service than a state message solution where the consumer needs to know nothing about the producer and isn't dependent on its name, resilience, API schema etc.

 #### Data Transfer Volumes
 If most consumers only want 2 or 3 fields but the state messages have 200 fields in them it can be wasteful.
-In this case an event option will be more efficient assuming the synchronous APIs (e.g. REST, GraphQL) are more fine grained.
+In this case an event option will be more efficient assuming the synchronous APIs (e.g. REST, GraphQL) are finer grained.
 It's not a major plus for small focused state objects (e.g. 10-20 fields) but more important if sending large chunks of data around going into the 10s of KBs.

 #### Consumer simplicity